 that the tongues of your dogs may have their portion from your enemies.”

-even the processions of my God, my King, into the sanctuary.
+the procession of my God, my King, into the sanctuary.

 25 The singers went before, the minstrels followed after,